xedis/deviantart-api-frontend/README.md

 At any time during modifying the user should be able to push the modified data back into deviantart.

 ### !!!!IMPORTANT!!!!
 If providing code changes, provide only the full modified file.
-I suck at patchworking it together based on your notes.
 ### !!!!IMPORTANT!!!!

 ### HTML Files